 Food poisoning from perishables can be difficult to prove without the suspected products being saved, tested and matched to the bacterial strain found in the sickened individual- unless there were other cases involving the same product across the state or across the nation.
 This difficulty is the reason why if you or a loved one have been deemed ill due to a supermarket product or wholesale vendor, you should contact an experienced product liability attorney.

 You can collect for current and future medical expenses, lost income, pain and suffering, among other ailments.
 The supermarket injury attorney will have the resources to go the distance, if necessary, against the insurance companies and their large firms which represent the big supermarket chains in Florida.
-Dolman Law Group can help you.
+Sibley Dolman Gipe Accident Injury Lawyers, PA can help you.
 We have won large settlements for our clients against retail giants.
 Call us today at (727) 451-6900.

 800 North Belcher Road